slalom/dataops-docs/labs/intro.md

 ## Create a new Pull Request (PR)

 A pull request tells the repo maintainers that you are ready for them to review your proposed changes.

+> TIP: The name "pull request" comes from the fact that we often do not have permissions to "push" code to a production site.
+Instead, we send the maintainers of the repo a request that they "pull" our changes into their main branch.
+The pull request ("PR" for short) will only be merged into production if the maintainers decide to accept our changes and merge our changes into the main branch.
+The process of merging in our code is fully automated - the maintainers simply need to click on a button in GitHub to approve and merge the PR changes.

 1. Return to the browser window and navigate to: [github.com/slalom-ggp/dataops-docs/pulls](https://github.com/slalom-ggp/dataops-docs/pulls)
 2. Select "New Pull Request" and follow the prompts to submit your proposed changes in a new PR.